openmindednewby/cSharpInterviewPrep/notes/sub-notes/CLR & Garbage Collector (GC) Practical Example.md

 ---

-Would you like me to follow up with a **bonus version using `System.IO.Pipelines`** — the way you’d implement this in a real HFM-style backend (async, streaming, zero-copy)?
+Would you like me to follow up with a **bonus version using `System.IO.Pipelines`** — the way you’d implement this in a real-style backend (async, streaming, zero-copy)?
 That’s often a **senior-level differentiator question**.

 ---